Efficient market hypothesis

 Black swans are extremely rare events that cannot be predicted, and their impact is often multiple standard-deviations beyond expectations.
 Black swan events can have catastrophic effects on financial markets.

-Diversification and balanced portfolios may help offset a black swan’s damage, but, by their nature, the unforeseeable event will most likely disrupt all asset classes simultaneously.
+Diversification and balanced portfolios may help offset a black swan’s damage, but, by their nature, the unforeseeable event will most likely disrupt all asset classes simultaneously through correlation.

 Black swan events are economic anomalies that can neither be predicted nor fully mitigated.
 Models and theories have been created to anticipate potential disruptions but have only succeeded in highlighting the unpredictable nature of black swan events.